legion-gaming/valheim-modpack/README.md

 # Changelog

+## Release 3.0.1

+This release adds a proprietary plugin specific to the Legion Gaming private server.
+Open beta coming soon!

 ## Release 3.0.0

 This is the first release in the form of a "season."
 The season is still in private beta while we work things out, but the next release will open the server up to the public.
 Stay tuned!